jeffpar/pcjs.v1/_posts/2016-02-24-remembering-compaq.md

 In particular, Read-Only Memories: we have precious few of those, too.
-I finally obtained a [ROM Dump](/devices/pc/rom/compaq/bios/portable/) from COMPAQ's first machine, the COMPAQ Portable, but I had to buy a system board on eBay to get it.
-Considering all the effort (and money) that COMPAQ invested in writing that code, you would think those things would be memorialized a bit better.
+I finally obtained a [ROM Dump](/devices/pc/rom/compaq/bios/portable/) from COMPAQ's first machine, the COMPAQ Portable, but I had to buy a system board on ebay to get it.
+Considering all the effort (and money) that COMPAQ invested in writing that code, it's a bit depressing that these things haven't been properly preserved and memorialized.

 Looking ahead to the day when PCjs will be able to simulate the original COMPAQ Portable, I thought it would be a good idea to create my own roughly chronological list of [COMPAQ Machines](/devices/pc/machine/compaq/) from the 1980s,